Attended A Great Workshop?

 Jason Lyle Black, UMTA member, composer, and Billboard-charting pianist, will present his workshop method for helping students compose their first song at the piano.
 This starter approach to composition takes away students’ fear of not getting that “perfect” melody, while helping them understand how to connect basic melody and harmony.
 The method is great for students interested in both classical and popular music, and works well both in individual and group lesson settings.

-Along with being a member of the Salt Lake and Sandy UMTA chapters, Jason Lyle Black is an award-winning composer, performing artist, and entertainer.
+About Jason: Along with being a member of the Salt Lake and Sandy UMTA chapters, Jason Lyle Black is an award-winning composer, performing artist, and entertainer.
 His recent album, Piano Preludes, debuted at #1 on iTunes and reached #2 on the Billboard New Age chart.
 Jason has performed in the U.S., Canada, and Japan, as well as on the Ellen Degeneres Show, and his music videos have reached over 30 million people worldwide.
 Jason is a regular workshop presenter, a published arranger with Hal Leonard, and a mentor/coach to other composers, performers, and aspiring young musicians locally.

 Paula Manwaring, NCTM, and her daughter Tiffany Horrocks.

 Salt Lake City, UT 84121

 With all the theory that goes into beginning lessons, why not have some fun?
 Engaging students visually, aurally, vocally, and physically can reach areas of the brain that help retain memory for later use as students learn their pieces.
 Let's have some fun!

 1)Technical Artistry at Jordan River Chapter 2 years ago, Salt Lake Chapter a year ago, Davis

 2)Technical skills to solve difficult musical passages for students, using students to demonstrate at the Ogden Chapter last November.